Cul-de-sac Design that Keeps Privacy in Mind

 Neighborly from the street, yet built for privacy, this North Shore residence takes the suburbs in stride.

 From Jazz Age Tudor manors to Space Age split-levels, suburban homes have stood as expressions of social ambition.
 Grandees of one generation looked to the past to build houses that reflected their material success.
 Everyday folks of a later era simply wanted to stake their claim on the American Dream.
-Those two impulses still percolate, but so too does one driven by a delight in architecture as architecture, a deeper appreciation of shape and space.
-Case in point: this distinctive contemporary residence architect Peter Nicholas created for a design-conscious couple on the North Shore.
+Those two impulses still percolate.
+But so too does one driven by a delight in architecture, a deeper appreciation of shape and space.
+And this distinctive contemporary residence is a case in point.
+Architect Peter Nicholas created it for a design-conscious couple on the North Shore.

-Situated on one of the more curious suburban byways—a cul de sac—the house occupies a triangular lot adjacent to a golf course.
-From the street, the layered planes of its minimally fenestrated facade form an engagingly reticent geometry, one that offers no clear idea of what lies beyond.
-Even the front door—positioned perpendicular to the street—steps away from its standard spot as a focal point.
-“I don’t like to reveal everything from the street,” explains Nicholas, “so you approach this house indirectly, walking up a path and turning a corner to discover the front door.
+It’s situated on one of the more curious suburban byways, a cul-de-sac.
+What’s more, the house occupies a triangular lot adjacent to a golf course.
+Yet, from the street, the layered planes of its minimally fenestrated facade form an engagingly reticent geometry.
+And this offers no clear idea of what lies beyond.
+Even the front door—positioned perpendicular to the street—steps away from its standard spot.
+“I don’t like to reveal everything from the street,” explains Nicholas.
+“So you approach this house indirectly, walking up a path and turning a corner to discover the front door.
 It’s not until you step inside that the house really begins to unfold.”

-Glass and steel are key here, but so too is white oak.
-In addition to specifying it for flooring and stairway treads, Nicholas employed it for the various built-ins he designed—including kitchen cabinetry, floor- to-ceiling bookshelves and the primary bath vanity—all fabricated by New Style Cabinets.
+Glass and steel are key here.
+But so too is white oak.
+Nicholas specified it for flooring and stairway treads.
+He also employed it for various built-ins he designed.
+This includes kitchen cabinetry, floor- to-ceiling bookshelves and the primary bath vanity.
+New Style Cabinets took care of the fabrication.
 “They have state-of-the-art equipment and skilled craftsman who produce a beautiful product that has always exceeded our expectations,” says Nicholas.

 “I don’t like to reveal everything from the street… It’s not until you step inside that the house really begins to unfold.”